Stefan19K/Stefan19K/README.md

 - 👋 Hi, I’m @Stefan19K
 - 👀 I’m interested in developing as a computer engineer
-- 🌱 I’m currently learning the C language
+- 🌱 I’m currently developing projects in C/C++, Python, Dart
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : stefanapostol701@yahoo.com